-This first post of a 5 part series on understanding the mass focuses on what way the Eucharist is a sacrifice, how it is a re-presentation of the once and for all sacrifice of Christ on the Cross as well as an experience of the resurrection and the Pentecost experience of the Holy Spirit.
+This first post of a 5 part series on understanding the mass focuses on what way the Eucharist is a sacrifice, how it is a re-presentation of the once and for all sacrifice of Christ on the Cross at Calvary as well as an experience of the resurrection and the Pentecost experience of the Holy Spirit.

 Even Catholics who don’t know much about their faith have some vague awareness that they’re supposed to go to Mass on Sunday.
 Ask them to describe the Mass, though, and they might tell you that it involves an introduction, a conclusion, and a collection!
 The Mass (also called the Eucharist or the Divine Liturgy) has two main parts, the Liturgy of the Word and the Liturgy of the Eucharist.
 But rather than analyze its parts, I’d like to examine the Mass as a whole in terms of its three principal aspects.
 Now and always, the Mass involves a sacrifice, the presence of Christ, and a meal.